 - The location-the absolute address-of the global or static variable whose declaration follows the pragma directive.
 The variables must be declared no init. - An identifier specifying a register.
 The variable defined after the pragma directive is placed in the register.
-The variable must be declared as no_init and have file scope.
+The variable must be declared as \\no\init and have file scope.

 A string specifying a section for placing either a variable or function whose declaration follows the pragma directive.
-Do not place variables that would normally be in different sections (for example, variables declared as no_init and variables declared as const) in the same named section.
+Do not place variables that would normally be in different sections-for example, variables declared as \\no\init and variables declared as \\no\init and variables declared as message message The message that you want to direct to the standard output stream.

-Controlling data and function placement in memory, page 222 and Declare and place your own sections, page 108.
+Controlling data and function placement in memory, page 230 and Declare and place your own sections, page 110.